UBC-MDS/Workflows_Group_306/doc/Elo_prediction_report.md

 classification.
 Whenever one talk about classification, random forest is the first thing that comes to one’s mind.
 Random forest can handle binary features, categorical features, and numerical features.
-Also, it does not require data to be scaled which reduces a lot of pre-processing.
+Also, it does not require data to be scaled which reduces a lot of pre-processing and possible information loss.

 As we know that random forest works by using multiple decision trees.
-All the decision trees involved in random forest operate in parallel, which reduces the computation .
+All the decision trees involved in random forest operate in parallel, which reduces the computation.
 Random forest perform really well on high dimensional data because it works with subsets of data.
 Since, we have large amount of data to process for our training model, random forest will be most suitable in that case.

-Whenever, we think of a binary classification, logistic regression comes to rescue.
+Whenever, we think of a binary classification, logistic regression is one of the most common algorithms used.
 In this case, there are very few situations where the matches were tied, but that number was minute compared to the total number of wins and losses.
 So, the other model we chose was Logistic regression.

 Additionally, logistic regression is one of the most simple methods.
 It can be implemented quickly and easily, so it was a baseline model in our